-With these picture frames, you don’t have to mess with positioning hooks.
+With these picture shelves, you don’t have to mess with positioning hooks.
 Your photos and artwork will never go crooked, and best of all, you can “redecorate” instantly just by swapping things around.
-There’s no need to patch holes every time you move a picture.
+There’s no need to patch holes every time you move your shelf pictures.

 Just three parts, so they’re fast and easy to build

 - Even a beginner can build these picture shelves—no experience needed.

 - You can do it with basic tools.
 If you don’t have a brad nailer or miter saw, you can assemble the shelves using a hammer and nails, then cut them with a handsaw.

 - Each shelf is made from just three parts.
 All you have to do is glue and tack them together.

 Even though you’ll likely be swapping out and rearranging pictures down the road, it’s a good idea to lay out the initial arrangement of pictures on the floor.
 That way, you can sketch a plan for the length of your shelves and the spacing between them.
 The other advantage is that you’ll be able to assemble a materials list to take to the home center.

 You can build your shelves any length you wish.
 It takes two 1x3s for every shelf, one for the apron (back) and one for the shelf.
 A 1-1/4 x 1/4-in. molding nailed to the front acts as a lip to hold picture frames in place.

 Glue and nail the 1×3 apron onto the 1×3 shelf with 2-in. brads.

 Add the lip: Use the benchtop to make the shelf and molding flush while you glue and nail them together with 1-in. brads.